 I’m the boss at my own biz.
 I have had to tell a few people to walk the plank.
 And there’s many who are out to sink my ship.
 My soundtrack is swashbuckling though.
 And I drink rum.

 So over the last couple of weekends, I’ve been in my element.
 I’ve spent all week working hard, sailing the seas, finding buried treasure etc etc. And at the weekend, I’ve been hanging out with Sailor Jerry.
 What a time to be alive.

 The Hard Grind

 Our first pirate play weekend was spent at Hard Grind in Dundee, where Scott got his hair did.
 Hard Grind is a mega funky barber with cray flash art all over the walls, a solid brand and a really good crew of peeps.
 Seeing as I am not a bloke and was not getting my hair did, I did what any other pirate worth his weight in gold would do, I hung starboard and drank rum.
 Rum Daiquiris with a solid 10/10 kick in the jingles.
-So much so that once we left Hard Grind, Scott’s hair was looking suave and mine was looking windswept.

 The remainder of the day was spent with a bottle of Sailor Jerry.
 And the rest has been forgotten.

 I had a whole week to get back on the helm, sail the rough seas and go head to head with many a black-bearded woman.
 No-one said this graft would be easy.
 But I persevered, knowing that there was art on the horizon.
 Another chance for our crew to be inked up by our favourite Norman Collins inspired flash art.
 So when Saturday arrived again and the cabin fever had lifted, just tattoo of us were once again, Dundee bound.